redhat-cop/automate-tower-ha-dr/README.md

 Update the inventory_pm (primary/base inventory), inventory_ha (HA configuration inventory) and inventory_dr (DR configuration inventory) as appropriate.
 The inventory_pm should contain only your primary cluster hosts and the databases you plan on replicating to.
 The inventory_dr should only contain your DR cluster hosts.
 Only one HA ("local") database and one DR ("remote") database is supported.
 These are identified by the pgsqlrep_type hostvar.
 Make sure you get the right databases configured as primary and replicas in each inventory.

-Here is an example of an inventory file for each coniguration
+Here is an example of an inventory file for each configuration

 **inventory_pm (primary inventory)**
 ```